Scan $B$-Statistic for Kernel Change-Point Detection: SCAN -STATISTICS

-In the online setting, to simplify later theoretical analysis, as an approximation to the change-point location, we set the post-change block size to $B_0$.
-Take $NB_0$ samples without replacement from the pool of reference data to form $N$ reference blocks.
-This is reasonable since the reference data are assumed to be \iid ~with distribution $P$.
-Then compute the quadratic statistics $\mbox{MMD}_u^2$ between each reference block and the post-change block, and average them.
-Using the sliding window scheme described above, we may define an {\it online $M$-statistic} by standardizing the average $\mbox{MMD}_u^2$ between the post-change block in the sliding window and the reference blocks:
+In the online setting, new samples sequentially and we constantly test whether the incoming samples come from a different distribution.
+To reduce computational burden, in the online setting, we fix the block-size and adopt a {\it sliding window} approach.
+The resulted sliding window procedure can be viewed as a type of Shewhart chart by \citet{Shewhart39}.

-where $B_0$ is the fixed block-size, $X_{i}^{(B_0, t)}$ is the $i$th reference block of size $B_0$ at time $t$, and $Y^{(B_0, t)}$ is the the post-change block of size $B_0$ at time $t$.
-The online change-point detection procedure is a stopping time and an alarm is fired whenever the normalized $B$-statistic (\ref{B_stats}) exceeds a pre-determined threshold $b>0$:
+The detection statistic is constructed as follows, also illustrated in Figure \ref{model}(b).
+At each time $t$, we treat the most recent $B_0$ samples as the post-change block.
+In online change-point detection, we want to detect the change as quickly as possible.
+Hence, typically we will not wait till collecting many post-change samples.
+On the other hand, there is a large amount of reference data.
+To utilize data efficiently, we utilize a common test block consisting of the most recent samples to form the statistic with $N$ different reference blocks.
+The reference blocks are formed by taking $NB_0$ samples without replacement from the reference pool.
+We compute $\mbox{MMD}_u^2$ between each reference block with respect to the common post-change block, and take an average:

-The variance of the $Z_{B_0, t}$ only depends on the block size $B_0$ but independent of $t$, and can be evaluated efficiently by Lemma \ref{thm:variance} in the later section.
+where $B_0$ is the fixed block-size, $X_{i}^{(B_0, t)}$ is the $i$-th reference block at time $t$, and $Y^{(B_0, t)}$ is the the post-change block at time $t$.
+When there are new samples, we append them to the post-change block and purge the oldest samples.
+We show later that this construction allows for an explicit characterization of the false-alarm rate.
+We divide each statistic by its standard deviation to form the {\it online scan $B$-statistic}: The calculation of ${\rm Var}[Z_{B_0, t}]$ can also be achieved using Lemma \ref{thm:variance}.
+The online change-point detection procedure is a stopping time: an alarm is raised whenever the detection statistic exceeds a pre-specified threshold $b>0$:

-There is a tradeoff in choosing the block size $B_0$.
-A small block size has a smaller computational cost, which is ideal for online situations.
-However, a small $B_0$ also leads to a lower detection power or a longer detection delay when the change-point is weak.
+The online scan $B$-statistic can be computed efficiently.
+Note that the variance of the $Z_{B_0, t}$ only depends on the block size $B_0$ but is independent of $t$.
+Hence, it can be pre-computed.
+Moreover, there is a simple way to compute the online $B$-statistic recursively, as specified in Appendix \ref{recursive}.